boaz-betser-hpe/JenkinsDocker/README.md

 ##To Builde new Docker Container run:
 *docker build .*

-##To commit build run:
+##To Build and Commit Docke run:
-docker commit
+./buildAndCommitDocker.sh